abhi-yad15/Translate_Pdf/README.md

 For other languages's abbreviation check [here](https://cloud.google.com/translate/docs/languages).
 ### Steps involved

-After doing the above steps, you will a browser pop up, which will basically open chromedriver to convert pdf to docx.
-Then after that you will your pdf is being tranlated (check cmd).
+After doing the above steps, you will see a browser pop up, which will basically open chromedriver to convert pdf to docx.
+Then after that you will see your pdf is being tranlated (check cmd).
 After few minutes the pdf will get translated.

 ### Error

-1. In case you see some errors like "Error code(0) or char (0)" that means Google have blocked your IP, try changing the your country (location) in your VPN and try again.
+1. In case you see some errors like "Error code(0) or char (0)" that means Google has blocked your IP, try changing the country (location) in your VPN and try again.
 2. In case of some HTTPS error try doing the same.